Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Introduction

 \section{Introduction}

-Decarbonization, digitization, and decentralization are key drivers to achieve the ambitious goal of carbon neutrality all over the world.
+Decarbonization, digitization, and decentralization are key drivers to achieving the ambitious goal of carbon neutrality all over the world.
 The high-end electronic and communication infrastructures result in a huge reduction of the dependency on fossil fuels in power systems.
-Although the internet-of-things (IoT) technologies facilitate the energy transition from low-efficient to smart and flexible operation, they also brought in challenges such as massive operational uncertainties, lower system inertia, complex system dynamics, and highly nonlinear models, which make it difficult to derive accurate mathematical models as well as efficient operation and control solutions.
-Therefore, it is imperative to take advantage of the cutting-edge machine learning (ML) approaches.
+However, although the IoT technologies facilitate the energy transition from low-efficient to smart and flexible operation, they also bring in challenges such as massive operational uncertainties, lower system inertia, complex system dynamics, and highly nonlinear models, which make it difficult to derive accurate mathematical models as well as efficient operation and control solutions.
+Therefore, it is imperative to take advantage of the cutting-edge ML approaches.

 ML is likely to be widely used in power systems as plenty of supporting infrastructures have been deployed.
-With the advent of advanced sensors [e.g., smart meters and phasor measurement units (PMUs)], it becomes potential to collect fine-grained electricity data from field equipments.
-Specifically, the supervisory control and data acquisition (SCADA) system plays an important role to connect hundreds of thousands of substations and millions of communication devices to gather different types of data (discrete/continuous, digital/analog, structured/unstructured), such as, maintenance logs, breaker/switch's status, current and voltage measurements, and the data from the external system such as the weather forecast, wind speed, and solar magnetic.
-Beside, by adopting the cloud and edge computing, the computation power of the power system is largely improved \cite{li2022eccsg}.
+With the advent of advanced sensors [e.g., smart meters and PMUs], it has the potential to collect fine-grained electricity data from field devices.
+Specifically, the SCADA system plays an important role in connecting hundreds of thousands of substations and millions of communication devices to gather different types of data (discrete/continuous, digital/analog, structured/unstructured), such as maintenance logs, breaker/switch's status, current and voltage measurements, and the data from the external system such as the weather forecast, wind speed, and solar magnetic.
+Besides, by adopting cloud and edge computing, the computation power of the power system is largely improved \cite{li2022eccsg}.
 The combination of advanced data-collection approaches and cloud computing has enabled the use of complex ML models due to the high-performance computing, scalable structure, and prodigious storage capability, they afford \cite{konstantelos2016parallel}.